galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > - Any Galaxy tool from the toolshed can be installed and used.
 > - Any reasonably simple script can be generated as a tool.
 > - Newly generated tools appear in the tool menu after a refresh, and can immediately be viewed and used as the user will see them.
-> - Tool generation jobs can be rerun after editing the form to make changes to the tool the user will see in Galaxy.
+> - Tool generation jobs can be rerun using the {% icon galaxy-refresh %} button on the history item after editing the form to make changes to the tool the user will see in Galaxy.
 > - The Appliance is a Toolfactory flavour of the [docker-galaxy-stable resource](https://github.com/bgruening/docker-galaxy-stable/compose).
 >    - Documentation on connecting the appliance to a cluster for getting real work done with newly generated tools can be found at that repository.
 >    - It can be backed up and persisted for as long as required, or it can be treated as a throw-away instance and deleted when no longer needed.
 >    - There is almost zero technical friction if Docker and docker-compose are already installed.
 Only time is required.
 >    - Usefulness will depend on sufficient hardware.
 Plenty of cores, RAM and disk storage are needed.
 >    - On a modern workstation it will perform well out of the box.
->    - It can be run on high end laptops but will struggle on older domestic hardware with little RAM and few CPU cores.
+>    - It will run on a high-end laptop but will struggle on older consumer hardware with limited RAM and CPU capacity.
 {: .tip }